jmrada14/jmrl/content/posts/test.md

 ---
-title: The Future of Web Development: Embracing test
+title: The Future of Web Development: Embracing AI and Machine Learning
 date: 2023-05-16
 description: Exploring the integration of AI and machine learning in web development and its potential to revolutionize user experiences and development processes.
-metatags: web development, AI, machine learning, user experience, development processes
+tags: ["web development", "AI", "machine learning", "user experience", "technology"]
+excerpt: Dive into the exciting world of AI-powered web development and discover how machine learning is reshaping the way we build and interact with websites.
 ---